berops/claudie/docs/input-manifest/api-reference.md

 - `nodes` [Static Node](#static-node)

-  List of static nodes for a particular nodepool.
+  List of static nodes for a particular static nodepool.

 ## Static node